mrzool/letter-boilerplate/README.md

 If a file named `signature.pdf` is present in the directory, the boilerplate will automatically print it after the letter's body as a final touch.
 Follow [this method](http://tex.stackexchange.com/a/32940/82423) to import your own signature.

 **Note**: this template needs to be compiled with XeTeX.

+**Note for Windows users**: although I didn't tested it, you can probably use this boilerplate on Windows, too.
+Both [Pandoc](http://pandoc.org/installing.html) and LaTeX can be installed on Windows (I recommend [MikTeX](http://miktex.org/) for that) and you should be able to run makefiles on Windows through [Cygwin](https://www.cygwin.com/).
+If that's too much hassle, this command should do the trick in Powershell:

+    pandoc letter.md -o output.pdf --template=template.tex --latex-engine=xelatex

 ## Available settings